derhuerst/quick-markdown-guide/en.md

 Markdown is an **easy-to-read and easy-to-write text format**, enabling **humans and robots to understand the structure** of a document.

-The idea is that Markdown-formatted **documents should be publishable in their original form**, without being obfuscated by complex formatting instructions and without specific tools to view them.
+The idea is that text documents should be publishable without being obfuscated by complex formatting instructions and without specific tools to view them.

 The following guide will teach you the basics of *Markdown*.
 The [Markdown Syntax Documentation](http://daringfireball.net/projects/markdown/syntax) covers all features.